Ernie K-Doe: Death

 K-Doe died in 2001 of kidney and liver failure from years of alcoholism.
-After a traditional jazz funeral, he was interred in the 200-year-old Duval tomb in Saint Louis Cemetery number 2, in his native New Orleans.
-He had burial space in his father's family cemetery in Erwinville, Louisiana, but his widow, Antoinette, as well as his fans and friends in New Orleans, wanted his remains in the city, so the Duval family offered him some of their burial space.
-He is buried in the same tomb with his second mother-in-law, with whom he was very close, and his best friend, Earl King.
+After a traditional jazz funeral, he was entombed in the 200-year-old Duval tomb in Saint Louis Cemetery Number 2, in his native New Orleans.
+He had burial space in his father's family cemetery in Erwinville, Louisiana, but his widow, Antoinette, as well as his fans and friends in New Orleans, wanted his remains in the city, so the Duval family offered him some of their tomb space.
+He is in the same tomb with his second mother-in-law, with whom he was very close, and his best friend, Earl King.

-After death
+Legacy

 His widow, Antoinette K-Doe, continued to operate his music club and bar, Ernie K-Doe's Mother-in-Law Lounge, which housed a life-size statue of him.
 The club was severely damaged by Hurricane Katrina in late 2005 and had to shut down.
 With the help of the Hands on Network and the musical artist Usher Raymond, Antoinette reopened the Mother-in-Law Lounge on August 28, 2006, in its original location at 1500 N. Claiborne Avenue.

 Antoinette also led a tongue-in-cheek campaign for K-Doe's election for mayor of hurricane-ravaged New Orleans in 2006, five years after his death.
 She is quoted as saying, "He's the only one qualified—that's my opinion."
 Although K-Doe's name did not appear on the ballot, the campaign generated revenue from sales of T-shirts and bumper stickers.
 Antoinette used the proceeds from these sales for rebuilding the Mother-in-Law Lounge and helping the New Orleans Musicians' Clinic, both of which were damaged by Hurricane Katrina.